Table of Contents

 You can find detailed instructions from

-The following are two learning systems that are built with WSO2 DAS.
+The following are two learning systems that are built with WSO2 SP.

-- This article describes a predictive maintenance system where WSO2 DAS uses machine learning models built with H2O to detect failures - https://www.infoq.com/articles/machine-learning-techniques-predictive-maintenance.
+- This article describes a predictive maintenance system where WSO2 DAS (the predecessor of WSO2 SP) uses machine learning models built with H2O to detect failures - www.infoq.com/articles/machine-learning-techniques-predictive-maintenance.

-- This white paper describes a video analytics solution where WSO2 DAS uses models built with OpenCV and Tensor Flow to detect and track objects, such as aircraft, http://wso2.com/whitepapers/innovating-with-video-analytics-technologies-and-use-cases/.
+- This white paper describes a video analytics solution where WSO2 SP uses models built with OpenCV and Tensor Flow to detect and track objects, such as aircraft, wso2.com/whitepapers/innovating-with-video-analytics-technologies-and-use-cases/.

-The following are a few specific example learning systems that you can built with WSO2 DAS:
+The following are a few specific example learning systems that you can built with WSO2 SP:

 - Fraud detection